alexgustafson/DiauproProject/README.md

 > $ python /Documentation/build.py

-this will produce a PDF and HTML files in German and English
+this will produce PDF and HTML files in German and English